ethyca/fides/docs/fidesops/docs/ui/local_dev.md

 ## Backend deployment

-Fidesops automatically serves a version of the UI when running `make server`.
+Fidesops automatically serves a version of the UI when running `nox -s dev`.

 To deploy a full version of the UI from a backend, run the following from the root fidesops directory: